 This one has me puzzled.
 The tools of mean cumulative plotting (MCF) and Kaplan-Meier life data analysis are classic and very useful non-parametric methods.
-The tools here also permit comparing rank data, comparing non-normal data, etc. The topic is now under III.
+The tools here also permit comparing rank data, non-normal data, etc. The topic is now under III.
 A. 1.
-Basic statistics where it is unlikely to receive the same attention as under it’s own topic.
+Basic statistics, which is unlikely to receive the same attention as under its listed topic.

 III.
 A. 6.
 Tolerance and worst-case analyses

 What?
 Really?
-This is a set of tools the bring together the implementation of design for reliability as related to the process capability of the manufacturing processes.
+This is a set of tools that bring together the design implementation for reliability as related to the process capability of the manufacturing processes.
 Variability and lack of robustness kill products.
 This should have remained a part of the BoK.

 III.
 A. 12.
 Reliability apportionment (allocation) techniques

-While I didn’t agree with the allocation techniques commonly cited, yet the ability to break down the system reliability goal to subsystem and major components is a vital function of reliability engineering.
-Again, I disagree with the removal of apportionment techniques and urge you to keep practicing allocation of reliability goals.
+While I disagreed with the allocation techniques commonly cited, the ability to break down the system reliability goal into subsystems and major components is a vital function of reliability engineering.
+Again, I’m afraid I have to disagree with the removal of apportionment techniques and urge you to keep practicing allocation of reliability goals.